apache/cordova-webos/README.md

-PhoneGap Palm
+PhoneGap webOS
 =====================================================
-PhoneGap Palm is a skeleton Palm webOS application, along with javascript wrapper libraries, which allow a developer to build an application for a Palm webOS device using web technologies.
+PhoneGap webOS is a skeleton Palm webOS application, along with javascript wrapper libraries, which allow a developer to build an application for a Palm webOS device using web technologies.
 This same code can be built for iPhone, BlackBerry, Symbian, and more to come ...

 Pre-requisites
 -----------------------------------------------------